 In its 2017 survey, Drift found that the industries that have warmed up to the idea the most are Internet Software & Services, Consulting and Education:

 The survey also shed light on which departments/people within the companies take advantage of messaging.
-While sales and marketing departments are clearly leading the way, the trend penetrates a wide variety of departments.
+While sales and marketing departments are clearly leading the way, the trend penetrates various departments.

 When it comes to business size, small to medium-size businesses are actually dominating the adoption race.